drmortalwombat/oscar64/README.md

 ### Installing on windows

 A windows installer is provided with the release, the compiler is installed into "%programfiles(x86)%\oscar64\bin\oscar64".
 When not using batch or make files, it might be a good idea to add the folder to the path environment variable.
+Windows 10 is the minimum release required for the installer version.

 ### Building